Skip to Content

 Known commonly as firefighting or firefighter foam, AFFF has been linked to various types of cancers, ulcerative colitis, thyroid disease, and devastating consequences for victims and families.
 MJA is working to help members of the military community who were exposed to AFFF as a result of their military service and now suffer the effects.

 One of the most groundbreaking legal developments over the past few years for Marine veterans was the passage of the Camp Lejeune Justice Act.
-In 2024, MJA filed continued to file claims and lawsuits on behalf of eligible clients and maintained an active role representing Marines and their families in this litigation.
+In 2024, MJA continued to file claims and lawsuits on behalf of eligible clients and maintained an active role in representing Marines and their families in this litigation.

-As background, for over 30 years Marines, their loved ones, and civilian contractors living and working aboard at Camp Lejeune and MCAS New River were exposed to drinking water systems contaminated with industrial chemicals.
+As background, for over 30 years, Marines, their loved ones, and civilian contractors living and working aboard at Camp Lejeune and MCAS New River were exposed to drinking water systems contaminated with industrial chemicals.
 Numerous types of cancer, Parkinson’s disease, birth defects, female infertility, and other health conditions have been linked to these contaminants.
 After years of denying justice to those harmed by the contaminated water, the Camp Lejeune Justice Act became law in 2022, creating a federal cause of action to allow those who suffered from water contamination to file lawsuits for compensation.

 As Marines ourselves, MJA immediately became involved in the litigation and is proud to represent Marines and their families who were harmed by the contaminated drinking water at Camp Lejeune.
-MJA has already seen some of these cases be resolved and anticipates that 2025 will be a ground-breaking year for the litigation.
+MJA has already seen some of these cases resolved and anticipates that 2025 will be a ground-breaking year for litigation.

 MJA has a long history of representing servicemembers under the SCRA.
 Most recently, MJA represented a Soldier whose vehicle was repossessed for an alleged breach of the purchase agreement while he was at boot camp.
 Upon investigation, MJA determined that the dealer failed to obtain a court order allowing the repossession prior to retaking the vehicle in violation of the SCRA.
 After filing a lawsuit in federal court, the dealer cooperated in resolving the matter.
 MJA obtained a favorable settlement that included compensation for financial and other harms and full release of all future obligations on the vehicle for the client